 Sign in to join the conversation

-Equivalent to running `defaults domains`, lists all the domains available.
+Equivalent to running `defaults domains` to list all domains.

-Equivalent to running `defaults find <word>`, searches for the specified word in the defaults.
+Equivalent to running `defaults find <word>` to search for a specific word in the defaults.

-Equivalent to running `defaults read <domain> <key>`, reads a specific key from a domain.
+Equivalent to running `defaults read <domain> <key>`.
 If `key` is not provided, the entire domain is read.

-Equivalent to running `defaults write <domain> <key> <value>`, writes a specified value to a key in a domain.
+Equivalent to running `defaults write <domain> <key> <value>` to write a value to a specific key in a domain.